Terminal - Domestic

 Premium Lounge Entry will offer top tier Frequent Flyers an exclusive check-in area, bag drop, security screening and escalator with direct access to the new Lounge Precinct.
 The Domestic Business Lounge is 30 percent bigger than the previous facility with a luxurious design inspired by the beauty of Queensland’s landscape.
 The airline has also introduced an invitiation only Chairman's lounge for VIP customers.

 Qantas' existing First and Business Class lounges at the International Terminal have also been redesigned into a single lounge facility with an expanded footprint.

 COMPLETED: VIRGIN AUSTRALIA EXPANSION

 Virgin Australia’s significantly expanded Brisbane Domestic Lounge, new Premium Entry experience and enhanced valet service opened at the Domestic Terminal in September 2015, another landmark in the expansion and upgrade of VA facilities there.

 Work began in late 2013 and has resulted in the Lounge doubling in size, the introduction of Premium Entry which enables kerbside direct entry into the Lounge and significant improvements to the VA Terminal, including additional aerobridges and expanded seating areas which provides guests with a place to wait and charge their devices with a number of power and USB points, lounge chairs and tables.

-DOMESTIC COMMON USER UPGRADE
+COMPLETED: DOMESTIC COMMON USER UPGRADE